 Vetting Tenants — How we protect the landlord’s interests.

-What we look for in Chester Gap tenants
+What we seek in Chester Gap renters

-1. A tenant pays the rent when due every time.
+1. A renter pays the rent when due every month.
 This means paying on or before the first, rather than at 5 pm on the 5th.

-2. A renter is trustworthy.
-A renter does not sneak in a co-tenant or pet.
+2. A renter has integrity.
+A tenant does not sneak in a co-renter or pet.

-3. A renter is fussy about cleanliness.
-A renter does not attract pests such as rodents and bugs.
+3. A renter is neat.
+A tenant does not bring pests such as rodents and bugs.

-4. A renter does not destroy the home.
+4. A renter does not overwork systems.

-5. A tenant is courteous and pleasant to get along with.
-A tenant knows the difference between a property manager and a hotel concierge.
+5. A tenant is courteous and easy to work with.
+A renter understands the difference between a property manager and a hotel concierge.

 6. A renter doesn't disturb neighbors.

 8. A renter doesn't complain when it's not appropriate.
 This means that a tenant doesn't ask to replace functioning systems.
 A renter doesn't expect more than the lease provides.
-A renter doesn't complain that an appliance doesn't work when the renter doesn't know how to operate the appliance.
+A tenant doesn't complain that an appliance doesn't work when the renter doesn't know how to operate the appliance.

-9. A renter does not smoke in the rental.
+9. A renter does not smoke in the property.

-10. A tenant is looking for a rental term that is as long as the landlord wants to rent the property.
+10. A renter is looking for a rental term that is as long as the real estate investor wants to rent the home.

 Our Five Step Process